 This is a loan program established for residents of Oregon through eligible lenders (such as a bank, loan association or credit union) of the student's choice.
 Maximum loan is \$2500 for an academic year, but may not exceed the cost of education less other aid received.
 The student has an obligation to repay the loan at 7% simple interest.
-If the adjusted family income is less than \$25,000 per year, the student is automatically qualified for interest subsidy: no interest is paid while in college plus a nine months' grace period.
+Repayment begins nine months following graduation or termination of at least half-time enrollment.
+Applications for GSLs are available at the Financial Aid Office.
+The student (and parents if the student is dependent) completes the forms and submits them to the Financial Aid Office for verification of any other aid and preliminary approval.
+The student then takes the forms to the designated lending institution for final approval.
+Loans take six to eight weeks to process.